sami-dev/MultiBrandLoginPage/README.md

 # C. Build MVC Web Applications<a id="sec-3" name="sec-3"></a>
 The Visual Studio solution that you have downloaded contains three projects.
 Open solution file in Visual Studio.
-You should be able to see three projects.
+You should be able to see three projects and Build Solution.
 	<br/>
 	<img src="Documentation/Images/VS-001.png" alt="Visual Studio" />
 	<br/>